Rdatatable/data.table/GOVERNANCE.md

 ## Pull Requests

-A pull request can be merged as long as there is one approving review (ideally from a reviewer of the affected files, different person from author of PR), and Consensus from active Reviewers and Committers.
+A pull request can be merged by any committer, if there is one approving review, and Consensus from active Reviewers and Committers.
+* approving review must come from different person from author of PR.
+* approving review ideally comes from a reviewer of the affected files.
+* approving review can be same as committer who merges the PR.

 ## CRAN updates